BMProd-FS/blender-i3d-importer/README.md

 - **FS25 Invisible GE-objects** — show/hide all objects that were auto-hidden because they are invisible in the Giants Editor (e.g. collision volumes); reminds you to un-hide them before re-export
 - **Tree Season** - for imported trees, switch the seasonal leaf debug look (Summer / Autumn / Winter / Spring); appears only when a tree-branch material is present in the scene
 - **i3dMappings** - load a vehicle/placeable config XML and assign its `<i3dMapping>` ids to the imported objects, then view and edit a node's **Mapping ID** (written so the Giants exporter picks it up on re-export); also fills the exporter's *XML Config Files* list so you only pick the file once
-- **Store Config (preview)** - after loading the config XML: switch store configurations, load wheel configurations with tire brand and rim color, apply configuration-set presets; **Show All Config Parts** and **Default Config** reset buttons included
+- **Store Config (preview)** - after loading the config XML: switch store configurations, pick base/design/rim colors from a swatch grid, load wheel configurations with tire brand and rim color, apply configuration-set presets; **Show All Config Parts** and **Default Config** reset buttons included
 - **Prepare for Export** - one click gets the scene export-ready: shows snow/GE-invisible parts, resets the config preview, restores pristine (un-baked) wheel meshes, switches everything to the re-export materials and writes the rim/connector shader parameters onto them

 ### Convenience after import